logc/githubland/doc/slides.md

 queries**.
 There are [wrapper
 libraries](https://pypi.python.org/pypi/SPARQLWrapper)

-# Processing Github information

-- Github offers a REST API, but it has rate limits
-- [GitHub Archive](http://www.githubarchive.org) publishes all public commits in hourly archives
-- [Google BigQuery](https://cloud.google.com/bigquery/) has the Github timeline as public data

-\centering{\includegraphics[width=.5\textwidth, height=.4\textheight]{img/bigquery-logo.png}}

 # No Twitter

 \centering{\includegraphics[width=.5\textwidth, height=.4\textheight]{img/no_twitter.jpg}}

 - Quite tired of people categorizing tweets.
 There are many APIs out there!
-- Do not worry, we are still going to get rich!

-# World Bank data
+- Do not worry, we are still going to get rich! $\rightarrow$ using World Bank macroeconomic data [^sherouse]

-\centering\includegraphics[height=.4\textheight]{img/world-bank-logo.jpg}

-- World Bank development and macroeconomic data are available [online](http://data.worldbank.org)
-- `wbdata` is a library to access them from a Python script [^sherouse]

 [^sherouse]: Sherouse, Oliver (2014).
 Wbdata.
 Arlington, VA.
 Available from http://github.com/OliverSherouse/wbdata.